| | |

 3. Invest in different textures and shapes every meal

 Our baby lost some weight when we started weaning.
-Looking back that is totally logical since breastmilk is pretty nutrient dense.
-I thought that she might not get enough and tended to top off her meal with some spoons of something when I felt like she didn’t eat enough finger foods.
-I quickly learned that even if she didn’t eat any finger foods in one meal that she would eat more the next meal and even day.
+Looking back that is totally logical since breastmilk is pretty nutrient-dense.
+I thought that the amount of food she ate was not enough and tended to top off her meal with some spoons of something when I felt like she didn’t eat enough pieces of food.
+I quickly learned that even if she didn’t eat any finger foods in one meal she would eat more the next meal and even day.

-Being the frist in my circles starting with baby led weaning I faced different opinions about it.
-Some were worries about chocking hazards but most were commenting about the mess.
+Being the first in my circles starting with baby-led weaning I faced different opinions about it.
+Some were worried about choking hazards but most were commenting about the mess.
 I tended to agree with them since I annoyed myself about the mess as well.
-Lately I started realizing that I didn’t have to be annoyed on my baby exploring her food and that I can stand up to her doing so to others.
+Lately, I started realizing that I didn’t have to be annoyed by my baby exploring her food and that I could stand up to her doing so to others.

-When we just started with weaning we offered our baby mostly one food at the time.
-As the months pass I observed that if she has three or more foods to choose from she more likely ends up eating more.
+When we just started with weaning we offered our baby mostly one food at a time.
+As the months pass I observed that if she has three or more foods to choose from she more likely ends up eating something. the months pass I observed that if she has three or more foods to choose from she more likely ends up eating more.

 baby holding a spoon with oat meal weaning with combined approach